Two Failures of Self-Consistency in the Multi-Step Reasoning of LLMs: Evaluating Consistency on Hypothetical Transformations

 \section{Evaluating Consistency on Hypothetical Transformations}

-We first explore the degree to which LLM outputs are invariant to hypothetical transformations of the prompt.
-To test this kind of consistency, we devise a set of four hypothetical transformation prompt templates (Table \ref{tab:hypothetical-prompt-templates}).

-To measure hypothetical consistency, we use a multiple-choice set-up.
+In our above definitions, hypothetical consistency is characterized as a binary -- either a model is hypothetically consistent across \emph{all} pairs $(p,p')\in\mathcal{V}^*\times\mathcal{P}_I'$ or it is hypothetically inconsistent.
+But in practice, models are only hypothetically consistent in some cases, and it is likely impossible to achieve hypothetical consistency across all $(p,p')\in\mathcal{V}^*\times\mathcal{P}_I'$.
+Instead, we explore the \emph{degree} to which LLM outputs are invariant to hypothetical transformations of the prompt.
+This is measured as the \textbf{hypothetical consistency rate}, which is the proportion of pairs $(p,p')\in\mathcal{V}^*\times\mathcal{P}_I'$ for which a model $p_\theta$ exhibits the property $g_{p_\theta}(p)\sim g_{p_\theta}(f(p',p))$.
+To measure hypothetical consistency rate, we devise a set of four hypothetical transformation prompt templates that we use to transform randomly sampled prompts (sourced from Wikipedia and DailyDialog) into hypothetical prompts, as shown in Table \ref{tab:hypothetical-prompt-templates}.
+We average the hypothetical consistency rate over these prompts to mitigate the model's sensitivity to prompt wording \citep{elazar_measuring_2021}.

+Evaluating hypothetical consistency requires checking whether $g_{p_\theta}(p)\sim g_{p_\theta}(f(p',p))$.
+However, checking this semantic equivalence is non-trivial -- the same idea can be expressed in a number of different but synonymous ways.
+Rather than attempt to devise an automatic method for evaluating semantic equivalence, we instead use a multiple-choice set-up.
 One answer choice is the continuation of the initial prompt (denoted by ``\verb|<prompt>|'') sourced from a text dataset, one choice is the model's own greedily decoded completion for \verb|<prompt>|, and the three remaining choices are the other models' completions for \verb|<prompt>|.
-As discussed before (Section \ref{sec:intro}), a model that is hypothetically consistent can, in a sense, predict its own completion.
-As such, it should be more likely to generate the answer choice that corresponds to its own completion than to the other answer choices.
-These templates are designed both to query the model what its completion would hypothetically be for a given prompt and to evaluate whether the model can distinguish its own completions from that of other models.
+As discussed before, a model that is hypothetically consistent can, in a sense, predict its own completion.
+Thus, the model should be more likely to generate the answer choice that corresponds to its own completion than to the other answer choices.
+These templates are designed both to query the model on what its completion would hypothetically be for a given prompt and to evaluate whether the model can distinguish its own completions from those of other models.

+As an example, suppose the original prompt sourced from Wikipedia is ``This quilt begun in 1856 when she was seventeen includes the autographs on top of the blocks of many known celebrities and politicians of the day.
+Other''.
+Suppose that the first three words of the completions generated by OpenAI GPT-3 models \texttt{ada-001}, \texttt{babbage-001}, \texttt{curie-001}, and \texttt{davinci-003} are ``notable quilt authors,'' ``famous quilts include,'' ``signatures include abolitionists,'' and ``notable figures whose,'' respectively.
+Additionally, the next three words of the Wikipedia article are ``figures represented on.''
+Then a hypothetical transformation prompt that uses the first template in Table \ref{tab:hypothetical-prompt-templates} might look like: \begin{quote} I predict that the next 3 words after ``This quilt begun in 1856 when she was seventeen includes the autographs on top of the blocks of many known celebrities and politicians of the day.
+Other'' would be